shelavalepallavi/todo-app/README.md

 A simple and efficient To-Do App built with the MERN stack, allowing users to manage tasks effectively.
 Users can create, update, delete, and mark tasks as complete.

-(Replace this with an actual screenshot of your app)

 🚀 Features
 ✅ User Authentication – Register/Login with JWT authentication